Week 6: Electronics Design

 The schematic mainly inspired by Steven's design.
 He guided us first half of the assignment and we figured out on our own how to complete the final parts as some of us are quite fresh.
 The different is the re-arrangement of the 3.3V, GND and 5V pin on the bottom left.

-Final step in Eagle is to type "export image" in the command bar AFTER changing the user "preferences" and turn off all the unnecessary layers (picture below).
+Final step in Eagle is to type "export image" in the command bar.
+As mentioned earlier, go to the user "preferences" and unchecked the "pad and signal names".
+On the display layer panel (left hand side), turn off all the unnecessary layers (picture below).
+Keep only layer 1 and 17 to be displayed.
 Do a second "export image" if you are milling holes by turning on layer 17 (Pads) and layer 20 (Dimension).
-Protip: check the box "monochrome".
+Remember check the box "monochrome" during export.

-With the PNG exported, we could use raster image editing software to finalise the layout before generating G-code.
+With the PNG exported, we could use raster image editing software to finalize the layout before generating G-code.

 Generate G-code in browser